“Mommy makeover” usually refers to procedures that combine breast reshaping and body contouring.

-There bottom line is that there is no cook-book recipe for beautiful breast augmentation after pregnancy.
+The bottom line is that there is no cookbook recipe for beautiful breast augmentation after pregnancy.
 Every woman must be evaluated properly to find the perfect fit.

 Breast lift (Mastopexy) in the Mommy Makeover

 Deflated breasts after pregnancy are a condition where there is too much skin for volume.
 If the desire is to restore a perky shape without increasing volume, then a breast lift or mastopexy is the appropriate operation.
 There are several different types of breast lifts.
-The details of these different approaches can be found in the breast lift section of this site.
+The details of these different approaches can be found in the breast lift section on this site.
 In short, the more lift required to form a perky breast, the more skin needs to be excised.
 The more skin that needs to be excised, the more incisions will need to be made.
 Thus, the essence of breast lift surgery is to trade shape for scars.
-Important in this philosophy is this: If one can reduce the volume and skin discrepancy with the addition of volume, then it is possible to reduce the amount of skin excision (and scars).
-That is, sometimes even the addition of a small breast implant can obviate the need more large incisions.
+If one can reduce the volume and skin discrepancy with the addition of volume, then it is possible to reduce the amount of skin excision (and scars).
+Sometimes even the addition of a small breast implant can obviate the need more large incisions.
 This should be addressed during your consultation.

 Breast lift with breast implant: Breast augmentation with mastopexy

-Breast lift with enlargement using breast implants is a popular procedure among women who have had children.
+A breast lift with enlargement using breast implants is a popular procedure among women who have had children.
 Women miss the fullness and perkiness of their breast.
-The combination augmentation-mastopexy is often the perfect choice to satisfy their desire to return to the beautiful breast of youth.
+The combination augmentation-mastopexy is often the perfect choice to satisfy their desire to return to the beautiful breasts of their youth.

 There are generally 4 types of breast lift procedures: